Foods You Can Incorporate In Your Vegan Diet

 Chia, Flax, and Hemp Seeds

 When searching for food rich in protein, any of these seeds will be your best bet.
 Hemp seeds, for instance, contain around 9 grams of digestible protein.
 It is also packed with omega-6 and omega-3 fatty acids.
+If you do not find edible hemp seeds, then you can easily substitute it with oil extracts which many a hemp company has on sale; use the oil to cook your food, and you should be getting most of the health benefits from it too!

 On the other hand, flax and chia seeds are high in alpha-linolenic acid, which converts into docosahexaenoic acid and eicosapentaenoic acid, responsible for the development or maintenance of our immune system.